The Empty Promise of Marketing Tech

 Yet here we are, in 2017, and the prevailing belief among marketers is that “nobody knows what we’re doing.”

-Marketing tech, by its very nature, can only solve certain parts of the greater puzzle ... but the one missing piece — the part it can’t solve for — is Emotional Intelligence.
+Marketing tech, by its very nature, can only serve up certain pieces of the greater puzzle … but it can’t solve for what we need, which is Actionable Empathy.

 (More on that in a bit.)